neoalienson/hexo-helper-qrcode-adv/README.md

 # hexo-helper-qrcode-adv

-Advanced QR code helper for Hexo that generates QR codes for page sharing with extensive styling options.
+Advanced QR code helper for Hexo that generates QR codes for page sharing with extensive styling options using qr-code-styling

 ## Installation